thorgriffs/pw-gen/README.md

 ### Notes on this project

 * I struggled very much in the class activities for the JavaScript lectures.
 The time crunch creates a scenario where I am uncertain about how to proceed, or even just begin.
 However this project reassured for me that, with some extra time and the ability to iterate through the code, I am able to produce a functional password generator that utilizes javascript objects and functions.
 It showed me that I have learned and retained some javascript information.
-* In iterating through the code, I created some `console.log` statements to help me understand the results.
+* In iterating through the code I created some `console.log` statements to help me understand the results.
 I was unsure if I should remove these, but left them in as artifacts of my process during this assignment.
 * I am uncertain about my choice to leave the password criteria selectors as default browser confirms and prompts, both of which are not meeting the responsive design criteria
 * After realizing that I was repeating the same `if` statements inside the `generatePassword` function I considered condensing them all into their own function.
 I ultimately left the code as is due to time constraints.

-## Screenshot
+## Screenshots

 The following images show the password generator appearance and functionality: